Glyphack/Glyphack/content/blog/huec/index.md

 Well the good news is that there is software from Apple called Packet Logger.
 It can be downloaded from [Bluetooth - Apple Developer](https://developer.apple.com/bluetooth/).
 You need an Apple account to download it.
-I hate this because when I was in Iran any of these tools was blocked because you can't easily open an account.
+I hate this because when I was in Iran many of these tools were blocked because you can't easily open an account.
 I have since moved to a place where I am allowed to open an account, so I have it.
-So I went ahead and downloaded that you also need a profile to install on IOS.
+So I went ahead and downloaded it.
+You also need a profile to install on iOS.
-You can get it [Profiles and Logs - Feedback Assistant - Apple Developer](https://developer.apple.com/feedback-assistant/profiles-and-logs/).
+You can get it from [Profiles and Logs - Feedback Assistant - Apple Developer](https://developer.apple.com/feedback-assistant/profiles-and-logs/).

 Install Packet Logger on your computer and the profile on your iPhone.
 Then, connect the phone to the computer.
 Start using the app, and you will see the packets.